celo-org/react-celo/readme.md

 ### Wrap your application with ContractKitProvider

-use-contractkit uses [unstated-next](https://github.com/jamiebuilds/unstated-next) under the hood to inject state throughout your application. unstated-next is built on top of the React Context API so you need to make sure your application is wrapped with the provider before usage.
+use-contractkit uses [React's Context.Provider](https://reactjs.org/docs/context.html#contextprovider) under the hood to inject state throughout your application.
+You need to make sure your application is wrapped with the provider in order to be able to access all the goodies use-contractkit provides.

 ```javascript
 import { ContractKitProvider } from '@celo-tools/use-contractkit';